Boston343/BlogWebsite/README.md

     -   path
     -   url
     -   lodash
+-   Express
+    -   Using Express routing to dynamically render pages
 -   EJS - Data retreival and manipulation
     -   Serving up HTML files with input from server
     -   Retreive data from form, manipulate, and respond to user with updated html file